Chiefs guard defends Tyreek Hill trade to Miami Dolphins - NewsBreak

 “The coaches are gonna do what they think is best for the organization and the team.
 I can’t blame Tyreek.
 He’s getting paid.
 I’ll never blame a guy for getting paid,” Smith said.
 “He’s gonna do what’s best for him.
 I’m excited to see what he does in Miami.”Former Chiefs QB gives update on daughter after brain surgery

-As on offensive lineman, Smith has been front row to watch Hill’s talent in practice and in real games and hopes it continues with Tua Tagovailoa and the Dolphins.
+As an offensive lineman, Smith has been front row to watch Hill’s talent in practice and in real games and hopes it continues with Tua Tagovailoa and the Dolphins.

 “I hope he balls!”
 Smith said.
 “I love watching Tyreek, man.
 He’s one of the coolest dudes to watch on the field.
 I’ve never seen someone move like that.
 The attitude, demeanor, the swag on the field.
 It was fun to watch, man, it was fun to be around.”